Oklahoma State University Athletics

 "Growing up as one of the top German players in his age group, all while attending regular school and graduating a year early," Taylor said.
 "Showed us that we have something special to work with and we cannot wait for him to join us here in Stillwater."

-A consistent and well-rounded player, Oklahoma State is set to welcome Thies to the Cowboy family this spring.
+A consistent and well-rounded player, Oklahoma State is set to welcome Thies to the Cowboy family next fall.

 For season-long coverage of Oklahoma State men's tennis, visit okstate.com and follow @CowboyTennis on Instagram and X.